 When choosing where to put your retirement funds, you’ll want to consider a few factors.
 For starters, if your assets fall below $5,000, your prior company may not allow your continued participation in its plan in the first place.
-At this point, you'll either need to roll your assets into an IRA, anyway.
+At this point, you'll probably need to roll your assets into an IRA, anyway.

 Even if your account size does exceed the minimum threshold, you may be required to pay steep account fees previously covered by your ex-employer.
 The fees associated with 401(k)s can range from 0.5% to 2%, which can be markedly higher than with IRAs, especially depending on the platform you choose to use for your traditional or Roth.
 Even lower-cost plans may charge higher administrative fees for former employees who leave their accounts behind.
 Either way, the expenses start to add up.

 At the very least, continuing to hold retirement savings in old 401(k) accounts simply adds another layer of complexity to the landscape of your personal finances.
 Keeping track of several accounts can be cumbersome, and many Americans simply forget about old accounts altogether.
 And with a large portion of the workforce changing jobs 12 or more times over the course of a career, it’s easy to see why maintaining several separate retirement accounts isn’t always ideal.